stride3d/stride-docs/en/manual/assets/assets-in-code.md

 ## Url reference

-You can create an assignable reference to another asset in your own script by using [`UrlReference<T>`](xref:Stride.Core.Serialization.UrlReference`1), where `T` is the asset type you want to use.
+You can create an assignable reference to an asset in your own script by using [`UrlReference<T>`](xref:Stride.Core.Serialization.UrlReference`1), where `T` is the asset type you want to use.

 ```csharp
 public class Example : StartupScript